elko-dev/spawn/README.md

 ### Installation
 Spawn uses Github Release to version and manage releases.
 In order to download the latest release, simply check which version you want to install in [spawn's releases](https://github.com/elko-dev/spawn/releases) section and find which OS version you need.
 Spawn is copiled for darwin-386, darwin-amd64, linux-386, linux-amd64, windows-386, and windows-amd64.

-Once you find the version you need, you download the version of spawn you need.
+Once you find the correct version, you can download the version of spawn you need.
 Here is a one liner using wget:

 ```bash
 wget https://github.com/elko-dev/spawn/releases/download/<VERSION>/<SPAWN_OS_NAME> -O spawn